eternagame/HTML-Chat/README.md

 # HTML-Chat
 HTML5 implementation of Eterna's web-based IRC chat client to replace the legacy Flash-based implementation

-Please note that a rewritten version using backbone.js is under way to improve the readability and extensibility of the codebase.
-See the backbone-rewrite branch for its current status.
-It is very work in progress, and is not functional yet.
-New pull requests will be accepted for both versions at the present time.
+Please note that a rewritten version using Vue.js is planned to improve the readability and extensibility of the codebase.
+More info will be forthcoming.

 As a reference, the chat server currently uses [txircd](https://github.com/ElementalAlchemist/txircd) as the IRCd daemon and a custom python-based IRC bot to record recent history.